gangeli/qry/README.md

 Query Results
 -------------
-Of course, managing experiments would not be particularly useful if there weren't an easy way to retreive and analyze these results.
+Of course, managing experiments would not be particularly useful if there weren't an easy way to retrieve and analyze these results.
 Qry provides a simple command-line interface for browsing results; this is particularly useful when a large number of jobs are started and need to be digested.